Energy Best Deal annual impact evaluation

 Evaluating the success of a national campaign to give customers the best deal in the energy market

-- being worried they may lose their fuel supply
+- Worry that they may lose their fuel supply.

-The programme offers consumers, and frontline workers from a range of organisations supporting financial capability, the opportunity to attend one of a series of information sessions.
+The Energy Best Deal programme offers a series of information sessions for consumers and frontline workers from a range of organisations supporting financial capability.

 The sessions seek to inform domestic energy consumers about how they could reduce their energy costs by changing tariff or supplier.
 They also seek to raise awareness about the help that is available from both suppliers and government for those who are struggling to pay their energy bills, and about the help and advice that is available on benefits and tax credits, and for those in debt.